feimosi/frameworks-code-comparison/README.md

 #### created

 Called synchronously after the instance is created.
-At this stage, the instance has finished processing the options which means the following have been set up: data observation, computed properties, methods, watch/event callbacks.
+At this stage, the instance has finished processing the options, which means the following have been set up: data observation, computed properties, methods, watch/event callbacks.
 However, the mounting phase has not been started, and the `$el` property will not be available yet.

 ```javascript
 new Vue({